dravinash/dravinash.github.io/content/hero/index.md

 buttonText: 'Contact Me'
 ---

 I am a researcher specialized in Computer Vision and Human Robot Interaction.
 Currently Headling the AI Labs at [Brane Enterprises LLP.](https://www.nslhub.com/).
-Outside work, I occasionally blog on [Medium](https://chandrikadeb7.medium.com/).
-Off-screen, I sketch my thoughts [here](https://pin.it/4W1Rxtj)!
+Outside work, I used to spread awareness about the artificial intelligence and help underprivileged students to get jobs in this sector through our [Robaita initiative](https://www.robaita.com/).